 Capitol Vegetable Garden

 The Wisconsin State Capitol lawn is known for a beautiful landscape that changes regularly, providing visitors a new visual experience every time they're there.
-But what goes sometimes unnoticed is the 350 sq. ft. vegetable garden on the east corner of the Capitol Square that serves as a community resource and awareness space.
+But what goes sometimes unnoticed is the 450-square-foot vegetable garden on the east corner of the Capitol Square that serves as a community resource and awareness space.

-Rooted, a local organization dedicated to improving the community through community gardens and other sustainable programs, started the Capitol Vegetable Garden in 2010 and continues to maintain it today.
-The garden typically has about eight different crops growing at a time, often dedicated to a theme.
-For example in 2023, the garden featured vegetables honoring the African diaspora such as celosia, collards, squash, basil, parsley and more.
+Rooted, a local organization dedicated to improving the community through community gardens and other sustainable programs, started the Capitol Vegetable Garden in 2010 and today it is maintained as a collaborative effort with Urban Triage.
+The 450-square-foot garden typically has multiple crops growing at one time, often dedicated to a theme.
+For example, the most recent garden focused on native Wisconsin and American vegetables.
+The interior plantings were Wampum flint corn, squashes including the heirloom variety Gete-Okosomin, Cornfield pumpkin, Moschata squash, Cranberry beans and Rattlesnake beans.
+Around the perimeter were amaranth, tomatoes, tomatillos, hot peppers, sweet peppers, lemongrass and collards.

-Vegetables grown in the garden are donated to the Badger Rock Neighborhood Center and Kennedy Heights food pantries.
+Vegetables grown in the garden are primarily donated to the Bayview Foundation’s food pantry and other free food programs around town.

 Off the beaten path